mohmohwin2010/React_Testing_Practice/README.md

-- in this version include from section 1 to section 7
+- in this version include from snapshot test